With children in England back in the classroom, teachers face the massive task of making up for months of missed learning.

-A £720m package is being announced to help pupils in England catch up - although teachers' unions say more is needed.
+A £720m package has been announced to help pupils in England catch up - although teachers' unions say more is needed.

 Here are some of the measures which could be used to help pupils.